alsash110/comm-2216-obs/docs/introduction/introduction.md

 The concepts and commands you will cover in this document will work with any _Linux distribution_.
 A _Linux distribution_ is a collection of software bundled with the _Linux Kernel_.
 These bundles contain a set of features and settings for a particular purpose.

-The basic building blocks remains the same so all distributions of Linux still retains the main characteristics.
+The basic building blocks remain the same so all distributions of Linux still retain the main characteristics.

 ---